 Before surgery begins, you will be given anesthesia to sleep.
 A laparoscope - a thin tube with a camera on the end - is inserted into the abdomen, usually at the sight of your navel, through a small incision.
-Additional incisions will be made in your abdomen.
+Additional incisions will be made on your abdomen.
 Air will be used in the abdomen to create more space between your abdominal wall and internal organs.
-Surgical instruments will be used to either cut or block the fallopian tubes.
+Surgical instruments will be used to remove the cyst.